ASCII()

 Usage

-The ASCII() operator returns the character corresponding to the ASCII code passed as a parameter, in the current encoding of the application locale.
+The ASCII() operator returns the character corresponding to the ASCII code or 16bit UNICODE code point passed as a parameter, in the current character encoding defined by the application locale.

 The ASCII() function can be also used to produce special characters such as escape (ASCII(27)), newline (ASCII(10)), horizontal tab (ASCII(9)).